Windows OS Hub

 The size of the Kerberos token depends on the following things:

-• The number of Active Directory security groups (including nested groups), a user is the member of (Mail-enabled universal distribution groups are not included in the token);
+• The number of Active Directory security groups (including nested groups), a user is a member of (Mail-enabled universal distribution groups are not included in the token);

 • Use of SIDHistory;